scipy-conference/scipy_proceedings/papers/jim_kuiper/jim_kuiper.rst

 --------------------------------------------------------------------------------------------------------

 The Corridor Report in the EZMT includes elevation profiles along the user-input corridor centerline.
-In this example an elevation layer is sampled along a regular interval along the centerline.
-First the coordinate of the sample point is generated with ``ST_Line_Interpolate_Point``, then the elevation data is retrieved from the layer with ``ST_Value``.
+In this example, an elevation layer is sampled along a regular interval along the centerline.
+First, the coordinate of the sample point is generated with ``ST_Line_Interpolate_Point``, next, the elevation data are retrieved from the layer with ``ST_Value``.

 .. code-block:: python